Pharmac gets big boost in Budget 2022

 The Budget announcement followed concerns about New Zealanders missing out on many potentially life-saving drugs for cancer and other illnesses.

-The Cancer Control Agency last month identified numerous cancer drugs which were funded in Australia but not New Zealand.
+The Cancer Control Agency last month identified numerous cancer drugs that were funded in Australia but not New Zealand.